prathameshvattamwar/mern_hub/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file (if one exists) for details, or assume MIT if not present.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements